zenustech/zeno/README.md

 Open-source node system framework, to change your algorithmic code into useful tools to create much more complicated simulations!
 //better have some screenshot here

+## Features

+Integrated Toolbox, from volumetric geometry process tools (OpenVDB), to state-of-art, commercially robust, highly optimized physics solvers and visualization nodes, and various VFX and simulation solutions based on our nodes (provided by .zsg file).

-# ZenCompute
+## ZenCompute (@littlemine)

-Open-source code development framework to easily develop high-performance pysical simulation code that both run on cpu and gpu with out too much effort
+Open-source code development framework to easily develop high-performance physical simulation code that both run on cpu and gpu with out too much effort.
 //better have some screenshot here

-# This Repo
-Integrated Toolbox, from volumetric geometry process tools(VDB), to state-of-art, commercially robust, highly optimized physics solvers and visualization nodes, and Node-implemented(provided by .zsg file) various VFX and simulation solutions.

 # Motivation